 Myanmar Stock Exchange is Only the First Step

-Many experts agree that the country as a whole needs a much more stringent set of rules and regulations in order for the Yangon Stock Exchange to play a major role in the Myanmar economy.
-There is some truth in these words as there are still no rules regarding policies on company disclosures, shareholder voting, or annual general meetings.
+Many experts agree that the country as a whole needs stricter rules and regulations for the Yangon Stock Exchange to play a major role in the Myanmar economy.
+There is some truth in these words as there are still no rules about company disclosures, shareholder voting, or annual general meetings.

 The registration process needs to be laid out more transparently as well.
 Also the initial public offering (IPO) requirements would have to be less stringent to favor a more efficient stock exchange.